balanced-ops/ec2-cost-tools/README.md

 export AWS_SECRET_ACCESS_KEY=<Your aws secret key>
 ```

-If you want to see the costs analysis for reserved instances of `us-west-` region, then run
+If you want to see the costs analysis for reserved instances of `us-west-1` region, then run

 ```bash
 ec2-costs us-west-1